 Cork Racecourse, also known as Cork Racecourse Mallow, is situated at Mallow, County Cork, Ireland.
 It is located 25 Miles north of Cork and 50 miles from Limerick.
 The course was opened in 1924 and was originally known as Mallow Racecourse.
 It is close to Buttevant and Doneraile, where the first steeplechase was supposedly run in 1752.

 Cork is a right-handed, flat, oval track of about one and a half miles.
-The track is level and galloping in character but favouring no particular type of horse.
+The track is level and galloping in character.
 There is a chute where the straight 5 and 6 furlong races start.

 There appears to be a big draw bias favouring high drawn runners over 5 furlongs at Cork.